kyverno/kyverno-authz/website/docs/hello-world/index.md

 # Hello World

 The **Hello World** examples provide the simplest possible introduction to the **Kyverno Authorization Server**.

-It’s designed to help you understand the basic workflow, configuration, and behavior of the server—without requiring Kubernetes or any external setup.
+It’s designed to help you understand the basic workflow, configuration, and behavior of the server, without requiring Kubernetes or any external setup.

 - [Envoy Authz Server](./envoy.md)
 - [HTTP Authz Server](./http.md)